smichalski17-dev/documentarian/my-website/docs/tutorials/onboarding-guide.md

     ## Next Steps

-    - To set up Commerce, refer to _DNA Commerce_.
+    - To set up Commerce, refer to _MyGame_ Commerce_.
-    - To set up reconciliation for Xbox purchases within your game, refer to the _Commerce Integration Guide_.
+    - To set up reconciliation for purchases within your game, refer to the _Commerce Integration Guide_.

     :::